 - Beat 3 cups of butter on a medium speed for 30 seconds with a paddle attachment or hand mixer until smooth.

 - Add in 1 Tbsp of vanilla extract, 2 tsp of almond extract and 1 tsp of salt and mix on a low speed.

-- Slowly add in 11 cups of powdered sugar, 1 cup at a time.
-Add 1/3 cup of heavy cream half way through to make it easier to mix.
+- Slowly mix in 11 cups of powdered sugar on a low speed.
+Add 1/3 cup of heavy cream halfway through to make it easier to mix.

 - Once fully mixed, beat on low until for a couple extra minutes to make the frosting super smooth and to push any extra air out of the frosting.

 - If the frosting is too thick, add in additional cream (1 Tablespoon at a time).
 If the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).